dalgard/meteor-viewmodel/README.md

 ## History

 - 0.9.0  –  Major refactoring.
 API change: Signatures and context of the functions in bindings is changed, and `extends` and `detached` are moved to an options object.
-Viewmodel methods have access to an internal reactive variable through the new `set` and `get` methods.
+Viewmodel methods have access to an internal reactive variable.
+Bound element-binding pairs (termed "nexuses") in a view can be inspected through the view's `bindings` property.
+Pikaday binding supports keyboard arrows up/down.
 - 0.8.3  –  Don't trigger `set` on normal updates in bindings, i.e. with a return value from `get`.
 - 0.8.2  –  If no name is specified for a viewmodel, it is named after its view
 - 0.8.1  –  Bug fix: Using implicit helper before `{{bind}}` didn't work when the same template was used multiple times.
 API change: Changed `referenceName` to `referenceKey`.